 But before you get carried away, remember that your emails aren’t separate from the rest of your business – they’re an extension of it.

 Most of your email database will have signed up through your website, which is where your brand shines through in all of your color and layout choices.
-Your emails should mirror this, so that your customers feel confident that they’re dealing with the same people throughout the whole of their user journey.
+Your emails should mirror this, and align with your brand personality, so that your customers feel confident that they’re dealing with the same people throughout the whole of their user journey.
 Plus, brand consistency boosts your credibility and professionalism – two things that are key to successful email marketing.

 Avoid the urge to clutter.
 It might seem scary, but white space can do wonderful things for your brand image.
 It’ll minimize distraction, making your message and your CTAs pop.